MKorablyov/LambdaZero/LambdaZero/examples/drug_comb/README.md

 these representations.
 The dictionary `predictor_config` contains parameters for the predictor that acts on top of the MPNN's learned reprersentations.
 So far, we have generally used simple MLPs for final prediction.
 These classes are found in the file `models/predictors.py`, and the `predictor_config` should specify them as well as the various parameters required by the predictors in `models/predictors.py`.
+Available predictors are the `InnerProductPredictor`, `MLPPredictor`